 Age and certain diseases can adversely affect the health and density of bones.
-Research indicates that cannabis may help boost bone density, strengthening the tissue to reduce the risk of osteoporosis.
-A particular cannabinoid has shown to improve the bone healing process after a fracture.
+Research indicates that the endocannabinoid system regulates bone mass, suggesting that cannabis may help boost bone density, strengthening the tissue to reduce the risk of osteoporosis.

 Overview of Bone Health

 Bone tissue is continuously being broken down and replaced with new tissue.
 This remodeling process occurs through bone cells, which are called osteoblasts.
 Osteoblasts are responsible for the formation of bone and bone mineralization.
 While in a person’s younger years, the body produces new bone tissue faster than it breaks it down and thus causes bone mass to increase, after the age of 30, the body begins to break down bone slightly faster than it builds new bone, causing bones to weaken.

 There are many kinds of bone diseases, and the most common is osteoporosis.
 Osteoporosis develops when bones weaken as a result of the tissue being broken down faster than it’s replaced.
 When bones are weaker, they’re more susceptible to breaking.
 Osteoporosis can make bones so brittle and weak that even mild-intensity activities like coughing and bending over can be stressful enough to cause a fracture.
 Women are particularly susceptible to osteoporosis due to hormonal changes that occur during menopause that cause bone tissue to break down at a faster rate.